Procedure: Management of students under the age of 17 years

 - the student’s responsibilities;

-- Any medical treatment or counselling services provided by the University requires informed consent for students under 17 years of age and by their Guardian if medical and counselling practitioners believe that the student does not understand the benefits, nature and risk of receiving or not receiving the proposed service.
-Sound and reasoned judgement will need to be made as to whether a student is capable of making an informed choice and whether they understand the limits of confidentiality.
+- Any medical treatment or counselling services provided by the University requires informed consent for students under 17 years of age and by their parent or guardian if medical and counselling practitioners believe that the student does not understand the benefits, nature and risk of receiving or not receiving the proposed service.
+Sound and reasoned judgement is made as to whether a student is capable of making an informed choice and whether they understand the limits of confidentiality.
 Where a student has given informed consent, their consent is required to disclose information to a parent, guardian or third party unless there is an imminent risk to the safety and wellbeing of the student or others.

 - Students under 17 years of age at the commencement of their studies are not offered places in University accommodation.